• The 3rd APC-HUB Training Session and the 3rd Annual General Meeting were successfully hosted!

 What is APC-HUB?

-APC-HUB is a capacity-building training institution dedicated to providing training on combating cybercrime for lawmakers, policymakers, judges, prosecutors, investigators, and other multi-stakeholders in the Asia-Pacific region.
-Our goal is to build a strong network for international cooperation by sharing ideas and information and providing a comprehensive capacity building program on combating cybercrime to the countries in the Asia-Pacific region, in cooperation with the World Bank (WB) and Global Forum Cyber Expertise (GFCE). /
+APC-HUB is a capacity-building training institution dedicated to providing training on combating cybercrime for lawmakers, policymakers, judges, prosecutors, investigators, and other stakeholders in the Asia-Pacific region.
+Our goal is to build a strong network for international cooperation by sharing ideas and information, and conducting a comprehensive capacity-building program on combating cybercrime for countries in the Asia-Pacific region, in collaboration with the World Bank (WB) and the Global Forum on Cyber Expertise (GFCE).
+The Memorandum of Understanding (MOU) for the APC-HUB project was signed in Strasbourg, France, in November 2019, among the WB, the GFCE, and the Supreme Prosecutors' Office of the Republic of Korea.

-3d Virtual shoroom
+3d Virtual showroom

 APC-HUB’s Digital Showroom